 First, from portal.victorops.com select Teams, then click on the name of any team in which the user you want to schedule the override for is a part of.
 Within the teams page select Scheduled Overrides and then Schedule an Override.
 If the team which the user belongs to is not known, simply click into any team as the Scheduled Overrides tab is global, and therefore all users and scheduled overrides will appear, regardless of which team is selected.

 Select the User who will be absent, define the start and end date for when they will be unavailable, then select Create.

-As a User, they can create and delete a Scheduled Override for themselves, but can not add any other users into their override.
+A User can create and delete a Scheduled Override for themselves, but can not add any other users into their override.
 For other user’s Scheduled Overrides, a user can then Take whichever areas within a Scheduled Override that they choose to cover.

-Now, if a Scheduled Override has yet to be assigned, users within the organization will receive an email stating which user(s), timeframe, and Teams:Escalation policies, need to be covered.
+If a Scheduled Override has yet to be assigned, users within the organization will receive an email stating which user(s), timeframe, and Teams:Escalation policies, need to be covered.
 If the Scheduled Override does not get filled before the date specified in the override, the scheduled user will be seen as on-duty and continue to be paged for incidents routed to them.